Zohayr101/Web-Wizards/README.md

 ## Settings

-The settings page allows the user to select which layout, color scheme, font, and quote pack the site should use for tasks, habits, and calendar.
+The settings page allows the user to modify four different display options for the hat: Layouts, Themes, Fonts, and Quote Packs.

+Layouts can vary the widget size, location, and visibility.
+Themes change all of the colors of the site, including, but not limited to: background color, text color, and highlight colors.
+Fonts change all unspecified fonts on the website to the font the user selects, allowing for monospace, fancy, serif, and sans-serif options.
+Quote Packs add to the list of cycling quotes at the bottom of the main pages with several different themes for the quotes.

 ## Pomodoro

 > “A Pomodoro can’t be interrupted: It marks 25 minutes of pure work.
 A Pomodoro can’t be split up: There is no such thing as half a Pomodoro.” - Francesco Cirillo, inventor of the Pomodoro.

 The Pomodoro method involves splitting up working time into intervals.
 As envisioned by its creator, it involves working for 25 minutes (a Pomodoro) then taking a break from working for 5 minutes.
 After four Pomodoros, a longer 30 minute break is taken.
-Tomeato provides a range of audio queues for the user once a Pomodoro finishes.
+Tomeato provides a range of audio queues for the user once a Pomodoro finishes

 ## Shop